danghung-dev/aws/Exam.md

 RDS, DynamoDB & Elasticache.

+## De thi UK king
+Q3.
+Which of the following would you use to list your AWS Import/Exportjobs?

+A. Amazon RDS

+B. AWS Import/Export Web Service Tool

+C. Amazon S3 REST API

+D. AWS Elastic Beanstalk

 ## de thi so 1
 Q. Which is a correct example of a synchronous data replication?